 How to do

 We booked the overnight hiking tour with O.X.
-Outdoor Excursions in Antigua, but sadly I cannot recommend them.
-The guide galloped ahead for the most part, and the ratio 1 guide & 4 tents for a group of 19 was more than inappropriate (update Apr/2015: my review on Tripadvisor had been removed!).
-Before booking a tour with any company, make sure to find out:
+Outdoor Excursions in Antigua, but sadly we cannot recommend them.
+The guide galloped ahead for the most part, and the ratio of 1 guide & 4 tents for a group of 19 was more than inappropriate (update Apr/2015: my review on Tripadvisor had been removed!).

 - How many people will be in the group?